cgk18/ekg/README.md

 cd ecg-image-kit/codes/ecg-image-generator

 # Generate images from the PTB-XL dataset
+# IMPORTANT: Change the paths to match your local setup
 python generate_images.py --input_dir /path/to/ptb-xl --output_dir /path/to/output/images
 ```

+**Note:** You must modify the `--input_dir` and `--output_dir` paths to match your local file system structure.
+The input directory should point to where you've downloaded the PTB-XL dataset, and the output directory is where generated images will be saved.

 ## Step 2: Image Cleaning and Signal Reconstruction